alick/easycal/firefox/README.md

-This is EasyCal, an appealing and easy-to-use calendar app as a Firefox addon or an Chrome extension.
+This is EasyCal, an appealing and easy-to-use calendar app as a Firefox addon or a Chrome extension.
 You can install it at [AMO](https://addons.mozilla.org/en-US/firefox/addon/easycal/).

 EasyCal aims at erasing the pain when you use some other calendar software.
-You need fewer clicks and typing to manage your schedule with easycal.
+You need fewer clicks and typing to manage your schedule with EasyCal.

 You can select some texts from the web page and add it into your schedule.
 Time and date information will be automatically recognized